 GEN’s vision is of a world of empowered citizens and communities, designing and implementing their own pathways to a sustainable future, and building bridges of hope and international solidarity.
 The FIC is proud to be part of this movement and, in this issue, give you a glimpse of what global transformation looks like.

-Sky Blue ([email protected]) is Executive Director of the Fellowship for Intentional Community.
+Sky Blue (email@example.com) is Executive Director of the Foundation for Intentional Community.